"I find your little game amusing. Checkmate."

 The jumpy woman gives a shrill squeak of surprise at hearing you speak.
 The paranoid survivalist eyes you suspiciously.
 The man staring at the wall continues to stare.

 Enough pointless small talk.
 You get down to business.
 "Obviously you are all doomed without my guidance.
-Fortunately, I have deigned to lead you on the sole condition that you kill zombies while I sleep.
-I trust this is an acceptable arrangement."
+Fortunately, I have deigned to become your leader on the sole condition that you kill zombies while I sleep.
+I trust that this is an acceptable arrangement."

 "Who put you in charge?" the survivalist demands.